 Other Factors That Affect ACoS

 We have covered the importance of ad spend, ad revenue, bids, and product pages in regard to Amazon ACoS.
-But Amazon’s platform is complex and many other factors can determine a seller’s revenue and profitability rates.
+But Amazon’s platform is complex and many other factors can determine a seller’s sales and profitability rates.
 It’s smart to be mindful of these other metrics to check your performance:

 Cost Per Click (CPC) - The actual price of a PPC auction